 Live-births and deaths were produced according to the Article 2 (e) of Regulation (EU) 1260/2013.

-The indicators on international migration were produced using processed data from administrative sources, data received from the national statistical institutes of Spain and Italy, the Eurostat database on the population and international migration as well as the results of an econometric model based on small-area estimation techniques with a view to assessing the size of international migration.
+The indicators on international migration were produced using processed data from administrative sources, data received from the national statistical institutes of Spain and Italy, the Eurostat database on the population and international migration (mirror statistics).

-The staring point for usual resident population on 1 January 2023 was the usually resident population of Romania on 1 January 2022 to which the following elements were added:
+The t point for usual resident population on 1st of January 2025 was the usually resident population of Romania on 1st of January 2024 towhich the following elements were added:

-– the natural increase of the populationin 2022 (the number of live births minus the number of deceased persons) ;
+the natural increase of the population in 2024 (the number of live births minus the number of deceased persons);

-In computing data for usual population on 1 January 2023 we applied also the guidelines on the inclusion of refugees from Ukraine who benefit from temporary protection in the EU in the usually resident population.
+In computing data for usual population on 1st of January 2025 we also applied the guidelines on the inclusion of refugees from Ukraine who benefit from temporary protection in the EU in the usually resident population.

 Thus, we took into account both criteria for estimating usual residents: